michaelmackenzie/Multilepton_Analysis/README.md

 with Multilepton studies

 DataPlotter.cc holds datasets to be added together with their cross sections and plotted against data.
+Plots 1D histograms and stacks as well as 2D histograms

 ### histograms
-Used to plot the histograms from a given book in MultileptonHistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C, plot_ztautau_histograms.C, and dataplotter_ztautau.C
+Used to plot the histograms from a given book in MultileptonHistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C, plot_ztautau_histograms.C, and dataplotter_ztautau.C.
+The last of these uses the DataPlotter data handler to plot, storing the object as a field of the script

 ### tmva_training
-Used to train MVAs to separate backgrounds from signal CWoLa training uses variables not correlated with the dilepton mass to separate two mass ranges, hopefully only succeeding when there is a resonance in one of the masses
+Used to train MVAs to separate backgrounds from signal

+CWoLa training uses variables not correlated with the dilepton mass to separate two mass ranges, hopefully only succeeding when there is a resonance in one of the masses